huggingface/optimum-habana/examples/stable-diffusion/training/README.md

 ### PEFT Model Fine-Tuning

-We provide DreamBooth examples demonstrating how to use LoRA, LoKR, LoHA, and OFT adapters to fine-tune the UNet or text encoder.
+We provide DreamBooth examples demonstrating how to use LoRA, LoKR, LoHA, OFT and BOFT adapters to fine-tune the UNet or text encoder.

 To run the multi-card training, use: